ut-ras/IGVC2018/README.md

 ```

 And now you're set!
 Feel free to play around with the camera angles and other parameters.
 This is primarily for testing vision software only.
 No path planning or cmd_vel commands are currently being published.

+**Spicy Tip:** Move the model vehicle to the inside of a lane to detect lanes on rviz.